 - Cultivate forage crops between rows of trees or shrubs, which can be used for cattle and livestock.

-- Alternative perennial crops such as medicinal plants, Christmas trees within tall field crops such as corn.
+- Alternative perennial crops such as medicinal plants or Christmas trees within tall field crops such as corn.